 Originally published in Sail World Magazine.

-It is not every day that Sea Tow Key Biscayne Captains Peter Dominguez and Bill Rychlicki are called because of a missing boat.
-Their most common calls at the locally-owned on-water assistance franchise include providing tows, jump starts, fuel deliveries and more to boaters.
-However, with more boaters out on the water this season than ever, especially newer boaters, there is much to be learned about safety and protocol while at the helm.
+It is not every day that Sea Tow Key Biscayne Captains are called because of a missing sailboat.
+Their most common calls are for tows, jump starts, and fuel deliveries.
+However, with more boaters out on the water than ever, especially newer boaters, there is much to be learned about safety and protocol while at the helm.

 Just three days earlier the wind was whipping across the ocean water, sending salty sprays onto a young Phil Gutowski’s face as he walked to the marina where his Tayana 42, Eclipse, was moored.
 But while on the tender heading towards mooring #91, where the bright blue hull of Eclipse would peak through – he saw nothing.
 The boat was gone.

 To read the full story, visit Sail World Magazine online and click here.